Approved UKSPF projects for businesses in Sunderland

 Delivery Partners: Sunderland Software City

-The project will be delivered from our NEPC campus at The Place in the centre of Sunderland in partnership with partners from Sunderland Software City (SSC) who will bring their expertise to deliver the incubator/accelerator activity.
+The project will be delivered from the National Esports Performance Campus, The Place in Sunderland City Centre in partnership with Sunderland Software City.

 Email address: dm@britishesports.org